+Autoimmune inflammatory vasculitis causes inflammation of blood vessels and could even be fatal for some of those who suffer from the condition.
 Vasculitis, in general, refers to a condition where blood vessels are destroyed by inflammation.
 It can occur in the arteries (arteritis) or veins (phlebitis).
-It can affect blood vessels of any size and organs throughout the body.
-Vasculitis can also be a part of other diseases and problems, such as cancer, infections (i.e., hepatitis), exposure to drugs and chemicals, and rheumatic diseases, such as systemic lupus erythematosus or rheumatoid arthritis.1 Symptoms can vary, depending on which blood vessels are affected.
-The skin may be develop purpura (red spots), nodules (lumps), or ulcers (sores).
+It might affect blood vessels of any size and organs throughout the body.
+Vasculitis can also be just one side effect of other serious diseases and problems, such as cancer, infections (i.e., hepatitis), exposure to drugs and chemicals, and rheumatic diseases, such as systemic lupus erythematosus or rheumatoid arthritis.1 Symptoms experienced by different patients are prone to variation, depending on which blood vessels are affected.
+The skin may, at some point, develop purpura (red spots), nodules (lumps), or ulcers (sores).
 The hands or feet could have weakness or numbness.
 Coughing and shortness of breath are other possible symptoms.
-Certain affected parts of the body may show no signs at all.2 Vasculitis can have one or repeated episodes, most cases are rare, but some lead to death, such as in the case of actor Harold Ramis.
+Certain affected parts of the body may show no signs of the autoimmune condition at all.2 Vasculitis can have one or repeated episodes, most cases are rare, but some lead to death, such as in the case of actor Harold Ramis.
 Ramis passed away from autoimmune inflammatory vasculitis, which is an extremely rare disease.
 In this disorder, the immune system attacks the blood vessels, which weakens and narrows the blood vessel walls.
 The blockages that result can affect organs and tissues to the point where they die from lack of blood supply.
-Over time, more symptoms accumulate and other organs and tissues get affected.
-Some cases of this disease can become rapidly serious, while other patients can live with autoimmune inflammatory vasculitis for years.3 Further symptoms can include fever, fatigue, hives, bruises, weight loss, aches and pains, and arthritis in the joints.
-For some, ruptured intestines, ear infections, burning eyes, headaches, stroke-like symptoms, nerve problems, and pneumonia symptoms can result.4 The arteries can not only be blocked, but they can leak or break.
+Over time, more symptoms accumulate and other organs and tissues get affected and begin to lose the ability to function.
+Some cases of this disease can become rapidly serious, while other patients might be able to live with autoimmune inflammatory vasculitis for years.3 Further symptoms can include fever, fatigue, hives, bruises, weight loss, aches and pains, and arthritis in the joints.
+For some, ruptured intestines, ear infections, burning eyes, headaches, stroke-like symptoms, nerve problems, and pneumonia symptoms can result.4 The arteries may not only be blocked, but they could also leak or even break.
 In Ramis’ situation, he developed an infection, and the resulting complications led to him having to relearn how to walk.
 He passed away “four years after contracting the condition”.5